-3D Hard Surface Modeling Vs Organic Modeling (Comparison)
+3D Hard Surface Vs Organic Modeling (Differences)

 Organic and hard surface modeling are two advanced variants of polygonal modeling.
 For developing models, techniques of different types are used for each modeling type.
 The names of the modeling mechanisms suggest the difference between these two.